creature/golfcaddy/readme.md

 * Space out your holes in 10-15 minute intervals, based on how players are getting on.
 Allow players to go back and improve their scores on older holes, if they like, but your goal should be for everyone to finish all holes.
 * Code golf works best when players are in teams of 2 or 3.
 As well as sharing ideas, it helps players not get completely stuck.
 * Keeping a leaderboard of teams & their best score for each hole on a whiteboard is a _great_ way of encouraging friendly competition & letting people know there's a shorter way of doing things.
+* You can use compiled languages with Golfcaddy too, as long as your program doesn't care about its command line arguments.
+Just put your source file name as the last argument in your golfcaddy command.
+For instance, if you'd written a `fizzbuzzingo` program in Go:
+    ```bash
+    ./golfcaddy fizzbuzz.yaml fizzbuzzingo fizzbuzz.go
+    ```
+    Golfcaddy won't ensure that your source file got compiled, though - that's down to your players.
 * While Golfcaddy is language-agnostic, I **strongly recommend** not using JavaScript unless everyone's using JavaScript.
 Working with `stdin` and `stdout` is hard to explain in JavaScript, and very verbose.
 But if you do attempt it, here's an example ES6 program that replaces the word "cat" with "dog":
     ```javascript
     process.stdin.pipe(require('stream').Transform({